-The Johnson County Museum is open to the public and has enhanced cleaning protocols in place for your safety.
+The Johnson County Museum in Overland Park, KS is open to the public Monday through Saturday, 9:00am - 4:30pm.
+Enhanced cleaning protocols are in place for your safety.

 Become a member and enjoy the museum, KidScape and our temporary gallery exhibitions year-round for FREE!